tarun-trj/translation_overlay/README.md

 The application's architecture separates the user interface from heavy processing tasks, ensuring the GUI remains responsive at all times.

-1.  **Control Panel (Main UI Thread)**: Built with PyQt6, the main window handles selecting the target window and starting/stopping the translation process.
+1.  **Control Panel (Main UI Thread)**: Built with PyQt6, the main window handles language selection, target window selection, and starting/stopping the translation process.
 2.  **Capture & Detection Thread (`TranslationWorker`)**: Runs in the background, continuously capturing screenshots of the selected window, comparing frames to detect visual changes, and avoiding redundant processing when the screen is static.
 3.  **OCR & Translation Subprocess**: To prevent GUI lag, OCR and translation are executed in a separate process.
     -   **OCR Stage**: Tesseract OCR analyzes the captured image to extract text blocks.
+    -   **Language Detection Stage**: Each text block is analyzed using `langdetect` to identify its language, ensuring only matching content is translated.
-    -   **Parallel Translation Stage**: A `multiprocessing.Pool` translates all found text blocks simultaneously.
+    -   **Parallel Translation Stage**: A `multiprocessing.Pool` translates all validated text blocks simultaneously.
 4.  **Overlay Window (`OverlayWindow`)**: The translated text is rendered via a transparent, frameless, click-through PyQt6 window, positioned accurately over the original text locations.

 ---